tweag/chainsail/app/client/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-### Firebase

-Make sure to copy your [firebase](https://firebase.google.com/) credentials to the project directory for the login to work properly.
-Firebase admin configuration information should be placed in `firebase-admin-secrets.json` and client configuration in `.env.local`.
-The desired interface for `.env.local` is given in `.env.local.example`.

 ### Deployment